LarryKarani/iReporterApi/README.md

 # iReporterApi
 iReporter is an application whose aim is to reduce corruption in Africa and foster economic development.
 It allows users to create red flags and interventions.
-It implents the following list of APIs
+It implents the following list of APIs.

 Method | Endpoint | Usage |
 | ---- | ---- | --------------- |